mendhak/eleventy-satisfactory/posts/2022-12-19-post-with-github-gists.md

 ### Github Gists with Markdown

-If a Github Gist file contains Markdown, it'll be rendered directly onto the page.
+If a Github Gist file [contains Markdown like this one](https://gist.github.com/mendhak/770907f98223b22b422be8b5e09803ab), it'll be rendered directly onto the page.

 {% gist "770907f98223b22b422be8b5e09803ab" %}